-Market risk applies mainly to risk exposures in the trading book portfolios, namely Equity risk from the Linear Equity Line of Business and interest rate risk from the Bonds Trading business.
-Market risk also arises in the form of residual Foreign Exchange risk from structural balance sheet positions.
+Market risk applies mainly to risk exposures in the trading book portfolios, namely Equity risk from the Linear Equity Line of Business and interest rate risk from the Bonds Trading businesses.
+Market risk can also arise in the form of residual Foreign Exchange risk from structural balance sheet positions.